 A dispatcher is a part of the coroutine context that decides which thread or thread pool a coroutine runs on.

-// Without dispatcher — uses default
+// Without dispatcher — uses the scope's default

 viewModelScope.launch {